 |Years Coached||Record||Win %||Playoff record||Playoff win %|

-Burt Gustafson was a football coach in the National Football League (NFL) from 1971 until 1978, finishing his career with the Green Bay Packers as their special teams coach.
-Over his six years of coaching his teams compiled a cumulative record of 37-44-5.
+Burt Gustafson was a football coach in the National Football League (NFL) from 1971 to 1978, finishing his career as the special teams coach of the Green Bay Packers.
+Over his six years of coaching his teams compiled a cumulative win/loss record of 37-44-5.

 Gustafson had a decorated career as a collegiate athlete for Northern Michigan University.
 In addition to a decorated football career, awarded the team MVP in 1949, he was the first 12 letter-winner in school history and began the university swimming program.